 Co-ops are all about community!
-As a co-op with over 8,000 members, we have the opportunity to make a difference in our community in all sorts of ways…and we want to do more to assist local organizations working to improve the lives of our neighbors.
-After many years, it is time to announce a change to our Commitment to Community program, which will allow us to deepen our impact on the community that sustains us.
+As a co-op with over 8,500 members, we have the opportunity to make a difference in our community in all sorts of ways…and we want to do more to assist local organizations that are working to improve the lives of our neighbors.
+Please note, that the co-op doesn’t align/partner with Political or Religious organizations/facilities.

 What is the Commitment to Community Program?

 The Commitment to Community program rewards Shareholders who volunteer at a Windham County nonprofit with a 5% discount.
 For every 2 hours you volunteer, you get a month’s worth of discount.
 If you have any questions, please contact Shareholder Services at Shareholders@bfc.coop or 802-246-2821.